Laser Pigmentation Removal

 Skin Pigmentation Treatment with Laser, BBL & Peels

 Laser pigmentation removal is an effective treatment to restore an evener skin tone.
 There is an array of options depending on the type of pigmentation, skin type and condition of the surrounding skin.
 Lasers are an excellent first choice for the treatment of most types of pigmentation.
-Sometimes used in combination with pigmentation creams, chemical peels & IPL.
+They are sometimes used in combination with pigmentation creams, chemical peels & IPL.
 Skin pigmentation treatment depends on what is causing the excess pigment.

 Various conditions result in dark spots on the skin, from hormones to sun damage, skin trauma & birthmarks.
 Sun damage causes freckles, age spots, liver spots and melasma.
 Skin trauma results in post-inflammatory hyperpigmentation.